Fujita scale: Derivation

 The original scale as derived by Fujita was a theoretical 13-level scale (F0–F12) designed to smoothly connect the Beaufort scale and the Mach number scale.
 F1 corresponds to the twelfth level of the Beaufort scale, and F12 corresponds to Mach number 1.0.
 F0 was placed at a position specifying no damage (approximately the eighth level of the Beaufort scale), in analogy to how Beaufort's zeroth level specifies little to no wind.
 From these wind speed numbers, qualitative descriptions of damage were made for each category of the Fujita scale, and then these descriptions were used to classify tornadoes.

-The diagram on the right illustrates the relationship between the Beaufort, Fujita, and Mach number scales.
+F6 rating

 At the time Fujita derived the scale, little information was available on damage caused by wind, so the original scale presented little more than educated guesses at wind speed ranges for specific tiers of damage.
 Fujita intended that only F0–F5 be used in practice, as this covered all possible levels of damage to frame homes as well as the expected estimated bounds of wind speeds.
 He did, however, add a description for F6, which he called an "inconceivable tornado", to allow for wind speeds exceeding F5 and possible advancements in damage analysis that might show it.
-In total, two tornadoes received the rating of F6, but both were later downgraded to F5.

 Based on aerial photographs of the damage it caused, Fujita assigned the strongest tornado of the 1974 Super Outbreak, which affected Xenia, Ohio, a preliminary rating of F6 intensity ± 1 scale.
-The 1977 Birmingham–Smithfield F5 tornado’s damage was surveyed by Ted Fujita and he “toyed with the idea of rating the Smithfield tornado an F6.”
-In 2001, tornado expert Thomas P. Grazulis stated in his book F5-F6 Tornadoes; "In my opinion, if there ever was an F6 tornado caught on video, it was the Pampa, Texas tornado of 1995".
+The 1977 Birmingham–Smithfield F5 tornado's damage was surveyed by Ted Fujita and he "toyed with the idea of rating the Smithfield tornado an F6".
+In 2001, tornado expert Thomas P. Grazulis stated in his book F5–F6 Tornadoes; "In my opinion, if there ever was an F6 tornado caught on video, it was the Pampa, Texas tornado of 1995".
 In 2023, it was announced by the Storm Prediction Center and National Weather Service Norman, Oklahoma that the 1970 Lubbock tornado was originally rated F6, which was later downgraded to its official rating of F5.

 Furthermore, the original wind speed numbers have since been found to be higher than the actual speeds required to incur the damage described at each category.
 The error manifests itself to an increasing degree as the category increases, especially in the range of F3 through F5.
 NOAA notes that "precise wind speed numbers are actually guesses and have never been scientifically verified.
 Different wind speeds may cause similar-looking damage from place to place—even from building to building.
 Without a thorough engineering analysis of tornado damage in any event, the actual wind speeds needed to cause that damage are unknown."

-Since then, the Enhanced Fujita Scale has been created using better wind estimates by engineers and meteorologists.
+The Tornado Project, headed by tornado expert Thomas P. Grazulis, states in reference to the F6 rating, [i]f this level is ever achieved, evidence for it might only be found in some manner of ground swirl pattern, for it may never be identifiable through engineering studies.